shintech/application_project/readme.txt

   "open-uri"
   "redis"

-Downloads files linked to in <a> tags on url specified in Scraper.target and imports contents of zip files to Redis list specified in Scraper.redis_list.
+Downloads files linked to in <a> tags on url specified in app.target and imports contents of zip files to Redis list specified in app.redis_list.

 Target url and Redis list can be changed as per instructions below.